merenlab/merenlab.org/_posts/anvio/2018-05-05-eukaryotic-single-copy-core-genes.md

 ---
 layout: post
 title: "Assessing the completion of eukaryotic bins with anvi'o"
-excerpt: "A preliminary set of 83 HMMs to assess the completion of eukaryotic population genomes. -Lol is anvi'o doing picoeuks now fam? -WELL, IT HAS ALWAYS BEEN DOING THAT THO."
+excerpt: "A preliminary set of 83 HMMs from BUSCO. -Lol is anvi'o doing picoeuks now fam? -Why yes, yes it does."
 modified: 2018-05-05
 categories: [anvio]
 comments: true